 Decorations on the LONDON are rare.
 If anything, the sailors decorated the knives themselves for example by scratching a calendar into the handle, showing the days spent on sea, their initials, or an anchor.
 Despite the little free time they had on board, they still had the opportunity to do this, because whaling expeditions are said to have taken up to three years.
 So when there were not on duty, they spent their time building ships-in-a-bottle and ... tinkering with their knives.

-Unless otherwise specified we always use DHL Next Day Delivery.
-If your order comes in before 11am, it will ship the same day and you'll receive it the next day (European orders only).
+Unless otherwise specified we always use DHL Express within Europe.
+This usually takes between 1-2 working days to be delivered.
+If your order comes in before 11am, it will ship the same day- otherwise it will be shipped out the following working day.

 FREE SHIPPING for all orders!
-Next Day Delivery
+DHL Express (1-2 Working Days)

 FREE SHIPPING for orders over €300